 Six Weeks of Sananga: The Traditional Eye Drops That Sting Like Fresh Chilli

 Ah yes, a great question to contemplate on those lonely winter evenings.
-And if you’ve tried this Amazonian eye medicine, your natural reaction might be to wince upon merely remembering and hearing it’s name.
+And if you’ve tried this Amazonian eye medicine, your natural reaction might be to wince upon merely remembering and hearing this word.

 Sananga is the name given to the potent liquid eye drops made from the shredded root of an Amazonian shrub, Uchu Sanango, scientifically known as Tabernaemontana sananho.
-Bechette is the name given to similar eye drops with similar properties, made from the root of a related shrub, known as Tabernaemontana undulata.
+Bechette is the name given to the eye drops with similar properties, made from the root of a related shrub, known as Tabernaemontana undulata.